TheLickIn13Keys/Tech-Tip-Discord-Bot/README.md

 i need a tech tip

+!tech tip

+!tech disable bruh (Enables bruh reply)

+!tech enable bruh (Disables bruh reply)

 suggest ***insert tech tip suggestion***

-Help command:
+**Help commands:

+help me linus

 tech! help

-If you have any suggestions for commands or functions, please feel free to DM me
+If you have any suggestions for commands of functions, please feel free to DM me

-If you want to suggest a tech tip, also DM me or use the tech tip suggestion feature mentioned above
+If you want to suggest a tech tip, also DM me or use suggest insert tech tip suggestion

-This is just a small side project, so don't expect too much support, but I'm always happy to answer the occasional question via DM
+This is just a small side project, so don't expect too much support, but I'm always happy to answer the occasional question via DM or throuh the support server